AchilaDilshanYapa/AchilaDilshanYapa/README.md

 - 🔭 Current Focus: Exploring AI video generation and contributing to innovative software projects.

+- 💡 Passionate About: Combining creativity and technology to build impactful AI solutions.

 - 📫 How to reach me **achiladilshanyapa@gmail.com**

 - ⚡ Fun fact: Beyond my professional interests, I’m an avid traveler, musician, swimmer, and a devoted dog lover. 🐶🎶🌍🏊‍♂️*